KedarChandulur/Volcano_Panic/README.md

 # Volcano_Panic
 This is a University project.
-Course number: GAM 440(Games with a purpose)
+Course number - GAM 440(Games with a purpose)

 Game engine used: Unity.
 Programming language used: C#